pachun/depot/README.md

 ## Reimaging

-We can create a credentials file and use it to answer fresh install prompts, removing the need to navigate third party web UIs and find or regenerate them.
+We can create a credentials file and use it to answer fresh install prompts, removing the need to navigate third party web UIs and find or regenerate things.

 `depot backup` creates and saves the credentials file on the NAS.